Getting There Summary

 Many of the successful people started their real education after graduating, by focusing on fields that were important and relevant for their future.

 For example, Warren Buffett has a lot of trouble when he needed to speak in public.
-He was very shy and felt sick when he had to explain his idea to an audience.
+He was very shy and felt sick when explaining his idea to an audience.
 So he enrolled in a Dale Carnegie class and overcame this issue.

 Success has no pattern.
 No right time.
 No right place.
 Only the right people with the right mindset.